-Our current 2022-2023 enrollment is 430.
-We have 2 kindergarten classes, 3 first, grade classes, 3 second grade classes, 4 third grade classes, with 3 classes each in fourth and fifth grades.
-Approximately 8% of our student population are eligible for Free and Reduced Meals (this school year, all students can receive lunch at no cost) and 3% are designated as English Language Learners.
+Our current 2023-2024 enrollment is 443.
+We have 1 transitional kindergarten class, 2 kindergarten classes, 2 first grade classes, 3 second grade classes, 3 third grade classes, with 3 classes each in fourth and fifth grades.
+Approximately 13.32% of our student population are unduplicated pupils.
 Our site has 2 Counseling Enriched Program (Special Education CEP) classes, which support behaviorally challenged kindergarten through fifth-grade students from various Folsom elementary schools.
 Oak Chan is also home to a Student Care program.